UST-QuAntiL/QuantME-UseCases/2021-electronics/README.md

 1. Update the [.env](./docker/.env) file with your settings:
   * ``PUBLIC_HOSTNAME``: Enter the hostname/IP address of your Docker engine.
 Do *not* use ``localhost``.
   * ``IBM_ACCESS_TOKEN``: Enter your IBM access token which is needed to retrieve the required provenance data by [QProv](https://github.com/UST-QuAntiL/qprov).
-It can be retrieved using the [IBM Quantum Experience](https://quantum-computing.ibm.com/) UI.
+It can be obtained using the [IBM Quantum Experience](https://quantum-computing.ibm.com/) UI.

 2. Run the Docker-Compose file:
 ```